PhantomRU/Hello-world/README.md

 # Hello-world
-This is the short description fo this project
+This is the short description fo this project.
 My name is Konstantin :)